The Troubles & the Tragedy, 1966-79:

 I had this dilemma during my eight years in Wales from 1975 to 1983.
 Cymdeithas y Dysgwyr (the Welsh Learner’s Society) prioritised Cymraeg Byw using wlpan (immersive) methods.
 We were encouraged to learn Welsh poetry and participate in the Inter-College Eisteddfod competitions.
 Learning poetry and songs certainly helped with the phonetics and intonation of the language in its more traditional forms.
 Making speeches make sense was a far more difficult task, however.
 I made my ‘maiden speech’ in Welsh at the National Eisteddfod in Caernarfon in August 1979, when I was invited to address a tented gathering on the issue of Welsh language student unions.
 This was in the form of a debate, so I also had to be prepared to answer impromptu questions and comments from ‘the floor’.
 Using cue cards I prepared in Welsh beforehand with a friend, I navigated the task to warm appreciation.

 I also used this method at the NUSUK National Conference in Blackpool the following spring when presenting the Welsh Report.
 This was always given in English in previous years, mainly because the previous Chairmen had insufficient Welsh.
 However, our Welsh delegates wanted to make a point about the importance of the Welsh language to them, even though few of them spoke it.
 Therefore, I was ‘mandated’ by the Welsh delegates to speak for five minutes in Welsh and five minutes in English.
-As usually in these conferences, on the day, our time was cut to five minutes, so I delivered the speech in Welsh, as required, though only one delegate among the thousands understood what I was saying.
+As usual in these conferences, on the day, our time was cut to five minutes, so I delivered the speech in Welsh, as required, though only one delegate among the thousands understood what I was saying.
 The red light went on at the end of the speech, and I sat down.
 After a short pause, the Conference Chair asked me to translate what I had just said.
 Of course, my address in English was substantially different in content, but only one delegate knew that.
 So, in the end, we had the full ten minutes allocated.

 Afterwards, an angry Chairman of the Procedure Committee berated me.
 Still, I calmly pointed out that, in Wales, simultaneous translation was provided throughout our conferences so that delegates could speak and be fully understood in either language within the time available.
 As Nelson Mandela once said, if you talk to people in a common language they know, you will speak to their minds.
 You will speak to their hearts if you talk to them in their native language.
 Charles seems to understand the ‘Mandela principle.’